 Table of Contents

 Getting a mortgage in California doesn’t have to be hard and if you’re prepared the process can be fairly simple and straightforward.
-Here is a simple to follow step by step process on getting a mortgage in California let’s cover the basics of getting a mortgage.
+Before we get to the step-by-step guide on getting a mortgage in California let’s cover the basics of getting a mortgage.

 If you are an experienced homebuyer or current homeowner, then you probably can skip this part.
 This first section is dedicated to those that are starting from the very beginning.

-Lets answer some basic questions before you spend all night on a bankrate.com or nerwallet.com trying to figure out how to get a mortgage.
+Let’s answer some basic questions before you spend all night on bankrate.com or nerwallet.com trying to figure out how to get a mortgage.

 What Is A Mortgage?

 A mortgage is obtained in two different ways; to purchase a home or a new mortgage is obtained to replace a current mortgage (aka refinancing).
 The mortgage loan is recorded with the county and attached to your parcel of land.

 When the mortgage is paid off the mortgage lender issues a reconveyance.
 This means the lender confirms with the county your loan is paid in full and that they (the mortgage lender) no longer have ownership rights to your property.